unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/the-key-purchase-hook.md

 ## Discount Codes Hook

-You can use add discount codes (coupons) to provide discounts on purchases on a lock.
+You can use discount codes (coupons) to provide discounts on purchases on a lock.
 [Check this repo](https://github.com/unlock-protocol/discount-hook) on more details on how to achieve this.